isomerpages/moe-bendemeersec/_s-t-e-m/Craft & Technology/Craft and Technology Department Overview.md

 **Vision**

-A Bendemeerian will be a self-directed learner, who is a confident person and an active contributor to the society.
+<p style="text-align:justify">A Bendemeerian will be a self-directed learner, who is a confident person and an active contributor to the society.</p>

 **Mission**